aurelilia/gamelin/README.md

     - Some parts of the UI are blacked out
 - Pokemon Silver ** (Global, 2000, Game Freak)
     - Some Pokemon sprites have a few incorrect/garbage tiles
+    - Map flickers for a second when dialogue box is first displayed (also applies to menu)
+        - Might be related to unimplemented CGB features?
+Did not occur pre-CGB support
     - Otherwise works, played until after meeting Mr. Pokemon/Prof. Oak

 ##### Does not reach gameplay/not playable